Website Recoverycoa Administration

 Education and Experience:

-- Customer Service: Demonstrates concern for meeting internal and external customers’ needs in a manner that provides satisfaction for the customer within the resources that can be made available.
+Customer Service: Demonstrates concern for meeting internal and external customers’ needs in a supervisor that provides satisfaction for the customer within the resources that can be made available.

 Physical Demands: While performing the duties of this position, the employee is regularly required to talk or hear.
 The employee frequently is required to use hands to finger, handle or feel objects, tools or controls.
 The employee is occasionally required to stand; walk; sit; reach with hands and arms; climb or balance; and stoop, kneel, crouch or crawl.
 The employee must occasionally lift and/or move objects up to 25 pounds.
 Specific vision abilities required by this position include close vision, distance vision, color vision, peripheral vision and the ability to adjust focus.